living trust living trust

 What is a living trust in estate planning?

-A living trust is a legal document created to manage and protect an individual’s assets during their lifetime and to transfer assets to beneficiaries after death.
+A living trust is a legal document created to manage and protect an individual’s assets during their lifetime and transfer them to beneficiaries after death.
 It allows the grantor complete control over the trust assets and helps avoid the probate process, which is often public, lengthy, and costly.

 How does a living trust differ from a will?